ferdium/ferdium-server/README.md

 <details>
 <summary>Listing custom recipes</summary>

-Inside Ferdi, searching for `ferdi:custom` will list all of your custom recipes.
+Inside Ferdium, searching for `ferdium:custom` will list all of your custom recipes.
 </details>

 ## Contributing